BonoboPLC/bonoboplc_wiki/games/raffles.md

 ### Sequential Tickets

-Each ticket is sequentially numbered, starting with 000001
+Each ticket is sequentially numbered, starting with 000001, followed by 000002 up to N tickets.

 ### 1 Winner Per Draw